Building a strong community experience in co-living spaces

 Another example of this is Happy Bern Lab in Switzerland, which has occupied a house for one year prior to demolition with a group of unique individuals who desire to foster a positive relational dynamic with their neighbors.
 Happy Bern Lab “gives space to local heroes to transform their neighborhood, gives space to social change-makers to take a break and experience the beauty of abundance (without having to pay for food and rent), gives space to let deep, transformative conversations emerge and to re-discover human collaborations”.
 As they approach the end of their occupancy, they are now in discussions with the mayor of Bern and other cities in Switzerland to replicate this model to occupy transitional properties to foster more positive civic engagement and participation within local neighborhoods and with thought leaders from around Western Europe and the world.

 Co-living spaces are full of social, cultural and human capital that can be shared with local communities to become actors of change within their neighborhoods.
+If you have been googling ‘relationship coaching near me’ recently, visit love to pivot website.
 The sharing of these resources, talents and ideas with community groups and residents from their surroundings (and vice versa) means that co-living spaces can build strong ties within and outside of their buildings in order to become strong participants of social sustainability in their cities.

 Collectively building a strong community should be placed at the forefront of the values for co-living operators and the residents within their spaces, otherwise co-living just falls under the category of another serviced apartment residential complex in the real estate sector.
 Although co-living can be considered as an entrepreneurial approach to providing ‘community as a service’ to those who can afford it, there are also examples of co-liver testimonials that describe a strong sense of connection with other residents and their local communities, opening up individuals to new possibilities and opportunities for a journey of personal transformation they may not have known existed previously.
 If building communities means helping people realize their authentic selves and full potential than co-living spaces can become hubs of growth, leadership and awareness for the individuals that engage themselves in these communities.
 As noted in the beginning of this section, it is up to co-living operators to decide where they would like to sit in the ‘co-spectrum’, and whether or not building strong community experience is one of the leading values of their organizations.